bdrupieski/bdrupieski.github.io/_posts/2016-08-01-indeed-tech-job-trends.md

 Now that July 2016 has ended a little over a year has passed so I thought I might take a look at it.
 I don't really care about applying rigorous statistical analysis to this data -- I really just want to plot it and see if anything obvious pops out.

-Adding all the jobs within a 25 mile radius for all cities and keywords searched results in a disappointing -0.3% loss for the past year, starting and ending with 174,251 and 173,710 jobs respectively.
+Adding all the jobs within a 25-mile radius for all cities and keywords searched results in a disappointing -0.3% loss for the past year, starting and ending with 174,251 and 173,710 jobs respectively.
 I would have thought there'd be at the very least a modest net gain for tech jobs for a whole year, however this may just be because of the specific keywords I chose -- they could be doing far worse than the rest of the market.

 ![Sum of all jobs within 25 miles of all cities by date showing a pretty flat line](/assets/indeedtechjobtrends/all_jobs.png){: .center-this }

 This isn't accurate since some of the keywords overlap, resulting in counting the same job multiple times.
 Some of the cities I searched overlap within 25 miles of each other too.
 For example, many jobs between Washington D.C. and Baltimore would be counted twice here.

 Despite the above caveats it's interesting that there's a dip at the new year (175,822 on 1/4/2016) and a peak at the beginning of March (198,214 on 3/7/2016).
 I wonder if this is possibly because hiring slows around the holidays and then picks up the slack in the first quarter of the new year.
-However this may be noise, or variations due to employers posting on indeed at some times of the year and not others, or perhaps a cull of spam/duplicate postings around Christmas and a surge of them around the end of February, followed by another cull.
+However, this may be noise, variations due to employers posting on indeed at some times of the year and not others, or perhaps a cull of spam/duplicate postings around Christmas and a surge of them around the end of February followed by another cull.

 When breaking apart the above chart by keyword it seems the general trend of a dip at the end of the year and a peak by March holds.

 ![All jobs by keyword within 25 miles of all cities](/assets/indeedtechjobtrends/all_jobs_by_keyword.png){: .center-this }

-However the total number of jobs by keyword changed over the year:
+However, the total number of jobs by keyword changed over the year:

 | Keyword          | Postings ± | % change |
 |------------------|------------|----------|